-A pass-through hazard is associated with applications where personnel may pass through a safeguard (which issues a stop command to remove the hazard), and then continues into the guarded area, such as in perimeter guarding.
+A pass-through hazard is associated with applications where personnel may pass through a safeguard, such as the EZ-SCREEN LP Basic Safety Light Curtain (which issues a stop command to remove the hazard), and then continues into the guarded area.
+This is common in access and perimeter guarding applications.
 Subsequently, their presence is no longer detected, and the related danger becomes the unexpected start or restart of the machine while personnel are within the guarded area.

-In the use of light screens, a pass-through hazard typically results from large safety distances calculated from long stopping times, large minimum object sensitivities, reach-over, reach-through, or other installation considerations.
-A pass-through hazard can be generated with as little as 75 mm (3 in) between the defined area and the machine frame or hard (fixed) guarding.
+A pass-through hazard typically results from large safety distances calculated from long stopping times, large minimum object sensitivities, reach-over, reach-through, or other installation considerations.
+A pass-through hazard can be generated with as little as 75 mm (3 in) between the sensing field and the machine frame or hard (fixed) guarding.